QunaSys/quantum-algorithm-grand-challenge-2023/README.md

 The details of this transpile, noise and the expected execution time are written in `technical_details.md`.
 -  ## Hamiltonian

-    The Hamiltonian to be used in the problem is stored in the `hamiltonian` folder in `.data` format.
+    The orbital rotated Fermi-Hubbard Hamiltonian is stored in the `hamiltonian` folder in `.data` format.
 To load it, use `openfermion.utils.load_operator()` as follows:
     ``` python
     from openfermion.utils import load_operator